jentery/dh150/index.md

 * "Prototyping with Media and Fiction": on speculations informed by media aesthetics
 * "Remembering Media": on what we did and learned this term

-We’ll meet twice each week.
+We'll meet twice each week.
 The course will combine lectures and class discussions with workshops.
-I will often dedicate an entire meeting to a workshop, where you’ll respond to prompts and worksheets I’ll distribute.
+I will often dedicate an entire meeting to a workshop, where you'll respond to prompts and worksheets I'll distribute.
 The prompts will guide your study and practice of media, including how you make your own content with audio, image, and text.

 # Materials

 There are no required books or textbooks for this course; however, I recommend purchasing *Fun Home* as well as copies of *Gone Home* and *Undertale*, both of which you could play with friends.

-Here's a list of what we'll study (in the order we'll study them):
+Here's a list of what we'll study in the order we'll study them:

 * Young-Hae Chang Heavy Industries, *M00D OF THE M0MENT*
 * Nalo Hopkinson, "Message in a Bottle"
 * Orson Welles and the Mercury Theatre, *War of the Worlds*
 * Lucille Fletcher, *Sorry, Wrong Number*
-* Janina Matthewson, Jeffrey Cranor, and Mary Epworth, *Within the Wires*
+* Janina Matthewson, Jeffrey Cranor, and Mary Epworth, *Within the Wires* (one episode)
-* Maeve Higgins, Ian Chillag, and Jennifer Mills, *Everything Is Alive*
+* Maeve Higgins, Ian Chillag, and Jennifer Mills, *Everything Is Alive* (one episode)
 * Fandor, "Show and Tell: The Movie Voiceover"
 * Marina Kittaka, *Secrets Agent*
 * Alison Bechdel, *Fun Home: A Family Tragicomic* (selections)